-Why Millions of Americans Took Investing Into Their Own Hands
+America’s Investing Boom Goes Far Beyond Reddit Bros

 “One of the reasons I love it?
 It’s a big melting pot,” Jenny Ta, a former Wall Street trader who now invests heavily in Dogecoin, told me, referring to the overlapping sets of Doge boosters.
 Ta says she’s close internet friends with the anonymous man behind the uber-bro Twitter account @WSBChairman, but that her general impression of many subreddits—“Gen Z and Millennial white guys pumping each other’s bets”—isn’t her “thing.”

 Despite the concerning wave of horror stories this past year about young people who bet big on trades and lost it all, there’s some early evidence that the “just got a driver’s license, time to race my new car” energy of newbie investors is calming down.
-While retail-trading volume remains high, it tapered substantially in spring from its heights during the Robinhood-GameStop craze—even though more than 10 million new brokerage accounts were opened by individual investors in the first half of 2021, according to estimates JMP Securities.
+While retail-trading volume remains high, it tapered substantially in spring from its heights during the Robinhood-GameStop craze—even though more than 10 million new brokerage accounts were opened by individual investors in the first half of 2021, according to estimates by JMP Securities.
 And the Schwab “Generation Investor” survey found that while 44 percent of newcomers were trading with a short-term rather than long-term attitude in 2020, only 28 percent said they would follow a similar strategy in 2021.
 “I come from an immigrant family and we always have a scarcity mindset,” Kinjal Shah, a 27-year-old senior associate at Blockchain Capital, told me.
 “So I’ve never treated trading or investing like a game.”

 “Don’t get me wrong,” Shah said a few moments later.
 “I’ve seen my crypto go down like 80 percent, but now I’ve got abs of steel and nothing can really bother me.”
 I joked that she sounded like a Robinhood dude talking about his “diamond hands” as he bravely tolerates heavy (but, hopefully, temporary) losses.
 She laughed and responded: “Well, you want to have fun!
 And so maybe there is a little bit of dopamine to it.”
 Though she’s found the crypto community to be generally welcoming, she recently co-launched the Komorebi Collective, which aims to create a network for investing in female and nonbinary crypto entrepreneurs.
 “The one thing I want to put out into the world,” she told me before hanging up, “is I want people to see that there are online spaces and communities and people who treat retail investing as a little bit of in-between—where it can be fun, but you’re also taking it very seriously and everybody can do it.”